CooperNh/LRG_Parser/README.md

 Exon Sequence:
 Exon Transcript:

 Exon information is extracted for all exons in all transcripts.
+A warning message will be displayed at the top of the output file if more than one transcript is present.

 The output file will be named as {LRG-ID}{today's date}.txt and will be saved in your current directory.